alexherbo2/snippet.cr/docs/guide.md

 [Built-in snippets]: ../share/scr/snippets

-## Install snippets from the Marketplace
+## Install snippets from the marketplace

 Just drop snippets in your `~/.config/scr/snippets` folder.